ChangsenJiang/BIOL8706_project/README.md

 - `script` contains the orginial scrit for the data analysis and generating the plot in research report

-- There are four progress files documenting the progress throughout the semester:
+- There are 4 markdown progress files documenting the progress throughout the semester, and also one merged pdf version:
     - 1: `project_outline.md`
     - 2: `Project_progress_update.md`
     - 3: `Third_Progress_update.md`
     - 4: `Final Progress update.md`
+    - 5: `Changsen Jiang u7627399 progress record.pdf`